 Expertise: nuclear arms control, nuclear non-proliferation, U.S.-Russian strategic relations, Euro-Atlantic security, national security policy

-Greg Thielmann is a Senior Fellow and a member of the Board of Directors of the Arms Control Association (ACA).
-He has extensive governmental experience, specializing in political-military and intelligence issues.
-For over 25 years he served as a top Foreign Service official at the US State Department, working in arms control and security issues with the last serving as Director of the Strategic, Proliferation, and Military Affairs Office in the Department of State’s Bureau of Intelligence and Research.
-His foreign posts include Deputy Political Counselor of the US Embassy in Brasilia, Political-Military Affairs Officer in Moscow, and Political-Military Affairs Officer in Bonn.
-He also worked as a Senior Professional Staffer of the Senate Select Committee on Intelligence, Deputy Director of the State Department’s Office of German, Austrian, and Swiss Affairs, as Special Assistant to Ambassador Paul Nitze, and as State Department advisor to the US INF delegation.
+Greg Thielmann is a member of the Board of Directors of the Arms Control Association (ACA).
+He has extensive experience in both the U.S. Executive and Legislative Branches of Government, specializing in political-military and intelligence issues.
+For over 25 years he served as a member of the Foreign Service at the U.S. State Department and in U.S. embassies (Bonn, Moscow, and Brasilia), working in arms control and security issues, last serving as Director of the Strategic, Proliferation, and Military Affairs Office in the Department of State’s Bureau of Intelligence and Research.
+He subsequently worked four years as a senior staff member of the U.S. Senate Select Committee on Intelligence.

 Expertise: threat assessments, nuclear and missile proliferation, U.S.-Russian strategic arms control